Shane Hmiel: Health and drug use

 At age 5, Hmiel was misdiagnosed with attention deficit hyperactivity disorder.
-He began smoking cannabis at age 12, and on a daily basis through his teens and 20s.
-Hmiel also admitted to using cocaine "about 100 times," and used drugs in part to medicate himself.
+He began smoking cannabis at the age of twelve, and on a daily basis through his teens and twenties.
+Hmiel also admitted to using cocaine "about one-hundred times," and used drugs in part to medicate himself.

 After entering drug rehab in 2007, Hmiel's condition was properly diagnosed as Bipolar II disorder.

 Racing career

 Early career

-Hmiel began racing in go-karts, winning 164 races from the age of 12 to 15.
+Hmiel began racing in go-karts, winning 164 races from the age of twelve to fifteen.
 After quitting racing for three years, he began running late model stock cars.

 NASCAR career

-In 2001, Hmiel competed in the NASCAR Goody's Dash Series, earning the Rookie of the Year award with two wins and 13 top-10 finishes, finishing fifth in points.
+In 2001, Hmiel competed in the NASCAR Goody's Dash Series, earning the Rookie of the Year award with two wins and thirteen top-ten finishes, finishing fifth in points.
 Hmiel also ran a single ARCA Re/Max Series race at Atlanta Motor Speedway, finishing second.
 Hmiel also qualified the No. 48 Chevrolet for Innovative Motorsports in Busch Series, the second-tier national series of NASCAR, at Memphis Motorsports Park, filling in for Kenny Wallace who raced the car.

 For 2002, Hmiel moved to the Busch Series in the No. 47 Chevrolet for Innovative as a teammate to Wallace.
 Initially planned to run a part-time schedule, sponsorship from Thomas Pacconi Classics, Goulds Pumps, and Mike's Hard Lemonade Co. expanded his schedule to the full season.
-Hmiel opened his rookie season with a fifth-place finish at Daytona.
+Hmiel opened his rookie season with a fifth place finish at Daytona.
 That 2002 season was most notable for his feud with fellow rookie Casey Mears where he and Mears got into some incidents during the season.
-Despite the feud, Hmiel earned two poles (at Nashville and Loudon), two top 5s, and eight top 10s to finish 16th in points and third in Rookie of the Year standings behind Scott Riggs and Johnny Sauter.
+Despite the feud, Hmiel earned two poles (at Nashville and Loudon), two top-fives, and eight top-tens to finish 16th in points and third in Rookie of the Year standings behind Scott Riggs and Johnny Sauter.

 In 2003, Hmiel moved into Innovative's No. 48 car.
-After the first 26 races of the season, he already improved on his rookie season statistics, earning four top 5s and 10 top 10s, and sat 8th in points.
+After the first 26 races of the season, he already improved on his rookie season statistics, earning four top-fives and ten top-tens, and sat eighth in points.
 Hmiel's best NASCAR effort came at Indianapolis Raceway Park in August 2003, where he won the pole, led the most laps and staged a very competitive battle with eventual series champion Brian Vickers.
 Vickers took his first career victory, while Hmiel finished fourth.
 In December 2009, the race was selected by media members as the greatest Nationwide Series race of the decade.
 Hmiel also attempted to qualify for the Pepsi 400 at Daytona in July in the Winston Cup Series for Petty Enterprises' famed 43 car, with normal driver Christian Fittipaldi driving Petty's 44 car.
 He did not, however make the race.